top of page

 Pocket Park

-In partnership with the City of Scranton and Lackawanna County, Scranton Tomorrow is developing a pocket park to enhance the Downtown Business District with much-needed greenspace.
+In partnership with the City of Scranton and Lackawanna County, Scranton Tomorrow developed the Christopher A. Doherty pocket park to enhance the Downtown Business District with much-needed greenspace.

-The project is made possible through a $400,000 Pennsylvania Department of Community and Economic Development (DCED) Keystone Community grant.
-Be sure to follow our progress on Facebook.
+The project was made possible through a $400,000 Pennsylvania Department of Community and Economic Development (DCED) Keystone Community grant.

 Thousands of Flowers